 Protest Aimed at House Speaker BoehnerHouse Speaker John Boehner met by protesters

+Extending Benefits For Nevada's Unemployed?
 Nevada Republican U.S. Senator Dean Heller and Rhode Island Democratic Senator Jack Reed have introduced a bill to temporarily extend federal jobless benefits for the long-term unemployed.

 Businesses To Pay More For Unemployment Nevada businesses on average will pay $77 more per employee in state unemployment insurance taxes next year to try to shore up the state's jobless benefits trust fund that was exhausted during the Great Recession as a record number of workers lost their jobs.

 Laid-Off Workers Cost Nevada MillionsEmployers would pay $72 a year more per employee in unemployment insurance under a plan approved by the Nevada Employment Security Council.